-- •King Charles III was proclaimed as the new monarch in September 2022 following the passing of Queen Elizabeth II.
-The monarch is the UK's head of state and is also the head of state for 14 other Commonwealth countries. - The King has two children and 5 grandchildren.
-His spouse, Camilla, is the Queen Consort. - The coronation of His Majesty The King and Her Majesty The Queen Consort in May 2023, is a traditional ceremony for the crowning of a sovereign upon the monarch's head. - •In a monarchy, a king or queen (the monarch) is the head of state, but does not get involved in politics, and laws are made by the Houses of Parliament. - Although the United Kingdom is a monarchy, the monarch's power is strictly symbolic and ceremonial, and they are expected to remain politically neutral. - The monarch and other senior royals carry out official engagements and including visits to other countries and doing charity work. - The monarch's official home in London is Buckingham Palace.
+- Queen Elizabeth II has been the UK's head of state since 1952.
+She is also the head of state for 15 other Commonwealth countries. - She has four children, eight grandchildren, and 12 greatgrandchildren with her late husband, Prince Philip, who died in April 2021. - •In a monarchy, a king or queen (the monarch) is the head of state, but does not get involved in politics, and laws are made by the Houses of Parliament. - Although the United Kingdom is a monarchy, the Queen's power is strictly symbolic and ceremonial, and she is expected to remain politically neutral. - •The Queen and other senior royals carry out official engagements and including visits to other countries and doing charity work. - •The Queen's official London home is Buckingham Palace, in London.